LoickVirot/react-terminal/README.md

 # Vue-terminal
-React-terminal is a funny terminal emulator powered by VueJS.
+Vue-terminal is a funny terminal emulator powered by VueJS.